 In 1998, journalist Tom Brokaw released his World War 2 book The Greatest Generation.
-Oversimplified and sentimental, it posited America as the single driving force that drove the Germans to defeat.
+Oversimplified and sentimental, it posited America as the single driving force that defeated the Germans.
 Later that year, Spielberg’s Saving Private Ryan came out.
 A monument to the hardships the Americans faced and a laurel to the cameraderie of a squad.
-These productions about World War 2 coincided with a massive boom in World War 2-inspired fiction, signalling a completed, influential trend in American war memory which has come to be known as ‘The Greatest Generation’-style historiography (GGH from here on).
-Three characteristics to this way of memory production are: 1) the maximised attention to every single breath and bullet in a skirmish; 2) a hyperspecific, fetishistic focus that traces the expanse of global war through the eyes of a handful of soldiers, and; 3) a portrayal of war as a series of victories rather than an ideological-political-historical context.
+These productions about World War 2 coincided with a massive boom in WW2-inspired fiction, an influential cultural trend known as ‘The Greatest Generation’ (GG from here on).
+Three characteristics to this way of memory production are: 1) the maximised attention to every single breath and bullet in a skirmish; 2) an ultraspecific, fetishistic focus that tracks the expanse of global war through the eyes of a handful of soldiers, and; 3) a portrayal of war as a series of victories rather than an ideological-political-historical context.

-This patriotism is clearly felt, once again, in studio DICE’s Battlefield V (BF5).
-Now, a video game is not a historical document, but it is a cultural production about a historical event.
-It offers a certain way of looking about the past: a memory.
-With subject matter this sensitive, and with the studio’s proclaimed devotion to realism, a very reasonable expectation is this:
+GG is clearly felt in DICE’s Battlefield V (BF5).
+Now, let me be clear, a video game is not a historical document.
+But this one is a cultural production about a historical event.
+It offers a certain way of looking about the past; that is, it offers a memory.
+With WW2, very sensitive subject matter, and with the studio’s admitted devotion to realism, a very reasonable expectation is this:

-How does BF5’s text produce a memory of world war, and is it historical or rather ideological?
+How does BF5’s text produce a memory of a world war?
 For this I will be examining its opening movie, its French campaign, and its, yes, Nazi campaign.

 From the cold skies above Norway in the earliest raids of the war, to the rocky passes of Algeria, to the mud of Eindhoven, Netherlands during Operation Market Garden, World War 2 is established as a truly global, all-encompassing war.
 In these pastiche, back-and-forth vignettes of gameplay, we take on the roles of various soldiers fighting — and dying — to protect what’s dear to them.
-It is crucial to contemplate the fact that before you flip to the next soldier, the body you inhabit first has to die.
-It symbolises war as this great engine, and blood is the medium by which it is fueled (a message that Battlefield One also carried with its Harlem Hellfighters intro).
-Every soldier’s death is a sacrifice, and we have to grieve and respect that.
+Contemplate the fact that before you jump into the next hide, the body you inhabit first has to die.
+It symbolises war as this great engine, and blood is the medium by which it is fuelled (a message that Battlefield One also carried with its Harlem Hellfighters intro).
+Every soldier’s death is a sacrifice, and we have to grieve and respect each one.

 “In the silence, we forgot.”

 Is the quote the game offers us to remind us of our ignorance.
-This quote hints at the weight of history and the importance of its vivacity.
-The missing history, the lost generation, the men and women who fought for our freedom which we ostensibly take for granted.
-The nations that begin war don’t matter as much as the men and women who give their lives to end it: “my country calling”.
-Sacrifice as a rhetoric device is only able to happen within a certain national context, because it is relative to the degree of dehumanisation of the enemy.
+It hints at the weight of history and the importance of its vivacity.
+The lost generation, the men and women who fought for the freedom which we now ostensibly take for granted, we forgot their sacrifice.
+A soldier’s sacrifice is a nifty narrative device.
+It is only able to be constructed within a certain national context, because it relies on an enemy and the dehumanisation of that enemy.
 Decisive to the soldier’s struggle, in this kind of memory, is victory — every action is justified, because it leads to victory, which is a patriotic landmark.
-If the enemy also has friends, family, virtues, beliefs, dreams, etc., it becomes a moral problem to believe in the supposed righteousness of the soldier.
+If the enemy is shown also having friends, family, virtues, beliefs, dreams, etc., it becomes a moral problem to believe in the supposed righteousness of the soldier.

 “Suffering is the same in every language.”

 However, in its haste to memorialise and glorify the lives sacrificed to end the war, it seems DICE has included literal Nazi soldiers.
-In the second vignette, we take on the hide of a German tank commander firing at British vehicles in Tobruk, Libya.
-In another, we take on the role of a Luftwaffe pilot as they intercept a British bombing raid over the Netherlands.
-This sophomore attempt at nuance muddies both the idea of the soldier’s struggle, and who to actually root for.
+In the second vignette in the intro, you control a German tank commander firing at British vehicles in Tobruk, Libya.
+In another, we become a Luftwaffe pilot as they intercept a British bombing raid over the Netherlands.
+These glimpses muddies both the idea of the soldier’s struggle: who do we actually root for?
 If the soldier’s struggle is the end-all, be-all for whom to offer our respect, is the idea, then, to also sympathise with the Nazis?
 The game cowards out of an answer by never identifying the German soldiers as Nazis, or showing the symbols of their hate.
 More on this later.